aniruddhamadhava/RU-Gravitational-Lensing/README.md

 Note that the input, snap, is an array of snapshot numbers.
 E.g., if we just want to calculate the lensing maps for snapshot 52, the proper input is snap = [52].
 If, however, we wanted to calculate the lensing maps for snapshots x, ..., y, we need to use snap = np.arange(x, y + 1, 1).

+To compute deflection statistics for a cluster, we use the clensmod package.
+This file contains two classes: (i) lens, and (ii) clusterclass.
+The first class sets up the multiplane lensmodel containing all snapshots.
+The next class computes deflection statistics for a galaxy cluster.
+To set up the lensmodel, use the following code:

+            import clensmod as cl

+            lensmodel = cl.lens(data_dictionary_file, kappa_file_directory, box_size)
+            model, mybox = lensmodel.lensmodel(start_snap, end_snap, fov)

+data_dictionary_file indicates the location where the data_dictionary (output from conv_comp) is stored. kappa_file_directory is the directory to where the kappa files (output from conv_comp) is stored. box_size is the simulation box size, expressed in Mpc/h. start_snap is the starting snapshot number, and end_snap is the ending snapshot number. fov is the field-of-view in degrees.
+If we want the code to also output the deflection array and kappa arrays, we pass an additional argument, "output = True".
+The default output is the multiplane lensmodel, and lensmodel box.
+Once we run these code, we can compute deflection statistics for a cluster as follows:

+            cluster = cl.clusterclass(cluster_image_file, z_clus, clusname)
+            info = cluster.DefStats(model,Nsamp= 10000, box = mybox)
+            cluster.plot_DefStats()

+The cluster_image_file is the .txt file containing image positions, z_clus is the cluster redshift, and clusname is the name of the cluster (e.g., A2744, M0416). info is a dictionary containing the covariance matrices:

+            info = {'LOS': [defavg_los, defcov_los], 'FG': [defavg_fg, defcov_fg], 'LOSFG': [defcov_los_fg]}

+cluster.plot_DefStats() plots the actual deflection statistics.
+On average, computing deflection statistics for each cluster takes ~ 30-40 minutes for 10,000 samples.

 The following site links to an (ongoing) summary of the research methodologies used: https://www.overleaf.com/read/qcwdxgsgmncs